 With the competence of IaC comes the obligation to manage security concerns.
-Failing to follow best practices introduces security risks to infrastructures.
-Insecure IaC creates cloud environments that could result in compliance violations and cloud data breaches.
+Failing to follow best practises introduces security risks to infrastructures.
+Insecure IaC creates cloud environments that could result in security and compliance violations as well as cloud data breaches.

-When setting up your company's infrastructure using IaC, following these key practices can shrink your digital attack surface and mitigate cyber risk across your organization:
+When setting up your company's infrastructure using IaC, following these key practises can shrink your digital attack surface and mitigate cyber risk across your organisation: